naresh-ub/cvip/book/syllabus.md

 ## Summary of the syllabus

+- Hybrid course (Can be taken from anywhere!
+All submissions and exams will be online and proctured).
 - 2 Assignments (15% each)
 - 2 Exams (1 Midterm 20%, 1 Final Exam 25%) (Exam dates will be released soon, midterm towards end of June and Final exam towards mid August).
 - All submissions can be made online.
 Classes can be attended online (in-person attendance recommended)